Choose your leaders with wisdom and forethought.

 “Great leaders are Made not Born”

-The thousands of books and articles published on the subject of leadership effectively illustrate how difficult it is to define the often paradoxical qualities of a great leader.
+The thousands of books and articles published on the subject of leadership effectively illustrate how difficult it is to define the qualities of a great leader.

-The Centre for Creative Leadership has found the Core Leadership Skills to be:
+The Centre for Creative Leadership identifies the Core Leadership Skills as:

 Self awareness, Communication, Influence, Learning agility, Integrity, Gratitude, Empathy, Courage, Respect and an Ability to delegate.

-Great leaders are also expected to have vision, be humble, virtuous, inspirational, charismatic, intelligent, just, generous and compassionate.
+Great leaders are also expected to be visionary, humble, virtuous, inspirational, charismatic, intelligent, just, generous and compassionate.

-Great leaders must know how to Unite all participants in a team to achieve a common goal, and they must know how & when to Praise, Encourage & Admonish.
+Great leaders must know how to Unite team members to pursue a common goal, and they must know how & when to Praise, Encourage & Admonish.

 Great leaders must develop Trusting Relationships by